-At the Law of Nicole Irmer we evaluate the best course of action for the medical doctor by examining your circumstances and taking a proactive, understanding approach.
-We represent Physicians at all phases of the Disciplinary Proceedings including: Investigative process, Issuance of Investigative Subpoena Application for Licensure, Denial of Licensure, after the filing of the Statement of Issues, after an Investigation commences, after the filing of an Accusation, and during Contested Hearings before the Office of Administrative Hearings.
+At the Law Office of Nicole Irmer we evaluate the best course of action for the medical doctor by examining your circumstances and taking a proactive, understanding approach.
+As experienced medical license defense attorneys, we represent Physicians at all phases of the Disciplinary Proceedings including: Investigative process, Issuance of Investigative Subpoena Application for Licensure, Denial of Licensure, after the filing of the Statement of Issues, after an Investigation commences, after the filing of an Accusation, and during Contested Hearings before the Office of Administrative Hearings.
 At the Law Office of Nicole Irmer, we also assist Physicians with Petitions of Reinstatement of Licenses which have been previously surrendered or revoked.
-We pride ourselves on taking a comprehensive strategy to defending the Physician’s license.
+We pride ourselves on taking a comprehensive strategy to defend the Physician’s license.

 Depending on the Physician’s circumstance, the defense strategy may include: